Cray-HPE/docs-csm/000-INFO.md

 - Any non-root account is indicated with account@hostname>.
 A non-privileged account is referred to as user.

 ## Node abbreviations
-The following list conatins abbrev iations for nodes used below
+The following list contains abbreviations for nodes used below

 * CN - compute Node
 * NCN - Non Compute Node